Respect Your Elders: Plunging into the Rockfish Project

 Next Steps for 2020

-Thanks to new support into 2023 from the BC Salmon Restoration and Innovation Fund (BCSRIF), the Rockfish Conservation Project will be continuing and expanding further over the next few years with the University of Victoria taking over as lead of the project, with new additional partners such as the Angler’s Atlas, Ball State University (BCU), and Fisheries and Oceans Canada (DFO).
+Thanks to new support into 2023 from the BC Salmon Restoration and Innovation Fund (BCSRIF), the Rockfish Conservation Project will be continuing and expanding further over the next few years with the University of Victoria taking over as new lead of the project, with additional partners being the Angler’s Atlas, Ball State University (BCU), and Fisheries and Oceans Canada (DFO).
 The Galiano Conservancy remains a major partner in the project, and will be continuing our monitoring of RCA compliance through trail cameras and surveys, and our outreach efforts to educate recreational fishers each summer.